athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 #### Creating the Configuration

-The code below can used to create the required `ProudContext` instance by reading the command line configuration.
+The code below can used to create the required `ProudContext` instance by reading the configuration from the command line arguments and environment variables discussed above.

 ```java
 import edu.auth.jetproud.proud.context.Proud;